jamesdylanconklin/personal-site-gw/README.md

 ### Iteration 2 - *unimplemented*

-**API Gateway**

-Add SSL Termination and configure DNS for purchased domain name to point at Gateway.
-Handle as much as possible within Terraform.

-### Iteration 3 - *unimplemented*

 This iteration is intended to combine work on a blog, on the VTT provisioner app, and on learning other pieces of the AWS ecosystem under the one entry point.

 **API Gateway**